mongodb/specifications/source/retryable-reads/retryable-reads.rst

 -  the selected server supports retryable reads **and**

--  the first attempt yields a retryable error
+-  the previous attempt yields a retryable error

 3. Deciding to allow retry, encountering the initial retryable error, and selecting a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the driver decides to allow retry and the first attempt of a retryable read command encounters a retryable error, the driver MUST update its topology according to the Server Discovery and Monitoring spec (see `SDAM: Error Handling
+If the driver decides to allow retry and the previous attempt of a retryable read command encounters a retryable error, the driver MUST update its topology according to the Server Discovery and Monitoring spec (see `SDAM: Error Handling
 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling>`__)
 and capture this original retryable error.
-Drivers should then proceed with selecting a server for the retry attempt.
+Drivers should then proceed with selecting a server for a retry attempt.

 3a.
 Selecting the server for retry
 ''''''''''''''''''''''''''''''''''

-If the driver cannot select a server for the retry attempt or the newly selected server does not support retryable reads, retrying is not possible and drivers MUST raise the original retryable error.
+If the driver cannot select a server for a retry attempt or the newly selected server does not support retryable reads, retrying is not possible and drivers MUST raise the previous retryable error.
 In both cases, the caller is able to infer that an attempt was made.

 3b.
-Sending an equivalent command for the second attempt
+Sending an equivalent command for a retry attempt
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''

 After server selection, a driver MUST send a valid command to the newly selected server that is equivalent [1]_ to the initial command sent to the first server.
-If the driver determines that the newly selected server may not be able to support a command equivalent to the initial command, drivers MUST NOT retry and MUST raise the original retryable error
+If the driver determines that the newly selected server may not be able to support a command equivalent to the initial command, drivers MUST NOT retry and MUST raise the previous retryable error

 The above requirement can be fulfilled in one of two ways:

-1. During the retry attempt, the driver SHOULD recreate the command while adhering to that operation's specification's server/wire version requirements.
+1. During a retry attempt, the driver SHOULD recreate the command while adhering to that operation's specification's server/wire version requirements.
 If an error occurs while recreating the command, then the driver MUST raise the original retryable error.